mediocregopher/bonfire/README.md

 1) `peerA`, a new peer to the p2p network, opens any UDP listen port. `peerA` may be behind any number of NATs, it does not know yet.

-2) `peerA` sends some number of `Hello` messages from that port to the bonfire server, `serverA`, whose ip/port must be known ahead of time.
+2) `peerA` sends some number of `HelloServer` messages from that port to the bonfire server, `serverA`, whose ip/port must be known ahead of time.

-3) For each `Hello`, `serverA` sends one `Meet` message, containing the source address it saw from `peerA`, to peers `peerB,peerC,...peerN`.
+3) For each `HelloServer`, `serverA` sends one `Meet` message, containing the source address it saw from `peerA`, to peers `peerB,peerC,...peerN`.
 The peers it sends the `Meet` messages to are known to be "ready to mingle" (more on that in step 5).

-4) Peers `peerB,peerC,...peerN` send some number of `Hello` messages to `peerA`.
+4) Peers `peerB,peerC,...peerN` send some number of `HelloPeer` messages to `peerA`.

+    a) If, in step 3, the server knew of no peers which were "ready to mingle" it can send some number of `HelloPeer` messages to `peerA` instead.

-5) When `peerA` receives some number of `Hello` messages, it is done connecting (i.e. it has met and can communicate with other host in the network).
-If `peerA` never receives any `Hello` messages from other peers, it may need to perform gateway port forwarding or some other steps before going back to step 1.
+5) When `peerA` receives some number of `HelloPeer` messages, it is done connecting (i.e. it has met and can communicate with other host in the network).
+If `peerA` never receives any `HelloPeer` messages from other peers, it may need to perform gateway port forwarding or some other steps before going back to step 1.

+    a) If `peerA` receives a `HelloPeer` message from `serverA`'s address (both ip and port), it should continue on to step 6, but should not consider `serverA` to be a peer for future operation.

+    b) `HelloPeer` message contain in them the address they are being sent to, so that the peer receiving them (in this case, `peerA`) can know its own public address.

-6) `peerA` may then send some number of `ReadyToMingle` messages to `serverA`, which can then send `Meet` messages to `peerA` as needed (see step 3).
+6) `peerA` may then periodically send some number of `ReadyToMingle` messages to `serverA`, which can then send `Meet` messages to `peerA` as needed (see step 3).
 A peer which chooses not to do this is called anti-social.

+    a) If `peerA` doesn't know of any other peers (e.g. because it is the first one), or not enough peers, it may repeat from step 1 as needed to discover more peers.

 ## Protocol